-“About two miles down from that spring the creek became a passable fishing water.
+“About two miles down from that spring, the creek became a passable fishing water.
 You could latch on to some nice ones once in a while.”
 He looked down at his cigar and rolled it between his large spatulated thumb and short forefinger.
 “That’s where I got that.”
-Spike tossed his head back over his head at the brown gilled fish.
+Spike tossed his head back over his shoulder at the brown gilled fish.
 “It’s Joany’s fish.
 She caught it.
 Eight pounds on a two-pound tippet.”
 Everybody looked at the fish, which seemed to be more on the order of one, maybe two pounds.
 But nobody, not even Sarah would suggest such a thing.
 A fisherman’s story is his story, everybody understood this.

 “It’s where the first beaver damn used to be.
 Back then it was still there, holding good water, clear as mountain air and we could see those fish laying in there smug as roosters in the hen house.

 “You fellas remember how it used to be up there then, no beavers but those ponds still there and those fish like lake lunkers in them?”
 Nobody said anything, but there were nods.

 “Well, anyway, we snuck up on that pond and just kind of waited for a while.
 Then I told Joany to toss her hopper out on the water.
 And you could see that old lunk”—he tilted his head back at the fish on the wall—“kind of waver its tail and coast up and just suck that damned hopper in, just like that.
 Joany lifted her rod and the war was on.
 She had to be real careful, having only a two-pound tippet and the fish being obviously ten-fifteen pounds.
 But she was good and knew how to work that fish and keep it.”